 We can also pay attention to the efforts of experts to keep us prepared.
 Data released from the National Oceanic and Atmospheric Administration show there have been fewer tornadoes this season.
 This NOAA article also notes that drops in tornado-related deaths may be due to technological investments that resulted in better forecasting and modeling – great examples of using data analytics to help Americans be better prepared.

 There are many other ways to get prepared to help your family and your community.
 Check out these preparedness videos from the Federal Emergency Management Agency (FEMA) that cover several types of disasters, such as earthquakes or flooding, and diverse activities such as preparing an emergency kit or learning how to stop bleeding.
 You also can volunteer for a Community Emergency Response Team through FEMA.

-We can’t prevent disasters from happening, but data analytics provides us possibilities to help us ensure we preserve our property, help our communities, and protect our families.
+At BLH we know that we can’t prevent disasters from happening, but we believe that data analytics provides us possibilities to help us ensure we preserve our property, help our communities, and protect our families.